CCCeddy/next-supabase-template/README.md

 1. **SaaS Dashboard** - A customer management platform with user roles and analytics
 2. **Content Management System** - Editorial workflow with media management
 3. **E-commerce MVP** - Product catalog with user accounts and cart functionality
+4. **Form-Heavy Applications** - Using Zod for robust form validation and type safety

 ## 💡 Development Tips